python-accelerator-middle-layer/python-accelerator-middle-layer.github.io/README.md

 1. Install Jekyll and other dependencies by following the instructions at [https://jekyllrb.com/docs/installation/](https://jekyllrb.com/docs/installation/).
 2. Clone the repository
 3. Install the gems with``bundle install``
 4. Build the page with ``bundle exec jekyll serve``.
-In the terminal you should get a link to view the page.
+In the terminal you should get a link to the server address to view the page.

 ### Add content